-We recently wrote in this space about the important role healthcare marketers can assume in population health initiatives.
+We can assume an important role in marketing population health initiatives.
 Promoting greater adherence and increasing patients’ participation in their own care is especially essential for those with chronic conditions – and marketers have exactly the skill sets needed for promoting positive changes in these patients’ behavior.

 NDP founder and principal Susan Dubuque, along with two marketing professionals from leading healthcare enterprises, spoke to this topic at last month’s HMPSS conference.
 Their session, titled “Marketing’s Role in Behavior Change,” generated tremendous interest, drawing a standing-room-only crowd.